-While not great in terms of assortment, service, or fruit prices, the supermarket is one of your better available choices.
+While not great in assortment, service, or fruit prices, the supermarket is one of your better choices.

 Also, Rema distributes products created by Kolonihagen, a nice modern approach to branding and product management, offering many eco-products and interesting recipes.
 (Try their Ethiopian coffee!)

 Kiwi is very similar to Rema and in some cases cheapest supermarket in Norway.

 The Kiwi chain has some larger shops with bigger product assortments and some great seasonal promotions, one of the better Kiwi shops is the one in Bjorvika.